code-gritt/veyno/README.md

-# ⚡ Agency.AI Landing Page
+# ⚡ Agency.AI Landing Pag

 A modern, animated, and responsive **AI Agency Landing Page** built with **React (Vite)**, **Tailwind CSS**, and **Framer Motion**.
 This project demonstrates a sleek UI with smooth animations, optimized performance, and a developer-friendly setup.